astha-bisht/astha-bisht/README.md

 # 💫 About Me:
 - I am ASTHA,
-- 👀 I’m interested in Web Development<br>- 🌱 I’m currently learning ReactJS<br>- 💞️ I’m looking to collaborate on Infosys.<br>- 📫 You can reach me on https://www.linkedin.com/in/astha-bisht/
+- 👀 I’m interested in Web Development
+- 🌱 I’m currently learning ReactJS
+- 💞️ I’m looking to collaborate on Infosys.
+- 📫 You can reach me on https://www.linkedin.com/in/astha-bisht/

 ## 🌐 Socials: